-- The priorities for planning for liveable inner Melbourne communities include: the delivery of quality public open space, public transport, and basic services infrastructure such as schools, health and childcare facilities, and affordable housing.
+- The priorities for planning a liveable inner Melbourne include: the delivery of quality public open space, public transport, affordable housing, accessible meeting spaces and basic services infrastructure such as schools, health and childcare facilities.

 - Planning controls and policies need to be designed with fair, accessible and extensive community engagement, and communities’ needs and advice must be seriously considered.

 Planning for future communities

 - Require that planned new and significantly altered communities, such as E-gate, Fisherman’s Bend, and other Structure Plan areas, include appropriate public transport and services infrastructure such as schools and community centres, affordable housing and a mix of other housing models and types.
 These plans should also include significant private, shared and public open space, best-practice waste management, and require leading energy efficient design and management to be demonstrably embedded in the projects at the scale of buildings and precincts.